 In addition to the cash awards, the winning author receives a free place on an Arvon creative writing course of their choice, a free manuscript assessment by The Literary Consultancy (TLC), as well as a TLC website showcase and a free place at TLC’s Chapter and Verse Industry Day.
 With the winner’s consent, the winning manuscript will be given very serious consideration for publication by Peepal Tree Press, if this is considered to be the best fit for the book.
-The winning author also receives a two-hour training session with Ilkley Literature Festival‘s (ILF) Director in presenting their work, and a paid opportunity to work with an ILF partner school for a two-hour workshop.
 Second and third-place authors receive free manuscript assessments from TLC on their manuscript.
 Peepal Tree Press offers the three non-placed authors from the shortlist 2 one-to-one consultancy sessions in professional development support through its Inscribe programme.
-The whole shortlist cohort is invited to attend New Writing North‘s summer salon, to meet prospective agents and publishers, and to attend a pitching workshop to develop their networking skills.
+The whole shortlist cohort is invited to attend New Writing North‘s summer talent party, to meet prospective agents and publishers, and to attend a pitching workshop to develop their networking skills.

 The Prize’s rich offer of career development opportunities through Prize Plus has benefited previous cohorts of shortlisted writers, and Prize alumni are passionate about the way in which this has benefited them.
 This is Amita Murray, 2016 Aspire-igen first prize award winner: